icdevsorg/candy_library/README.md

 # candy_library
 Library for Converting Types and Creating Workable Motoko Collections

-This library provides for both Stable and Unstable collections and conversions.
+This library provides for both Stable and Shared collections and conversions.
 These methods help with keeping data in unstable workable runtime memory while providing methods to convert those objects to stable collections that can be put into upgrade variables for persistence across upgrades or for shipping the objects to other canisters and returning them as async functions.

 I have refactored the files into separate libraries to silo some of the functionality.